chastitywhiterose/Assembly/books/DOS/Assembly-Arithmetic-Algorithms-DOS.md

 - BP: The Base Pointer
 - SP: The Stack Pointer

-Of those 8 registers, only bx,bp,si,di can be used as index variables.
+Of those 8 registers, only BX,BP,SI,DI can be used as index variables.
 This is only a limitation of 16 bit real mode programs like those written in this book.
 32-bit and 64-bit programs do not have this limitation, but they have other limitations to worry about and will be covered in future books.

 These registers are "general" in that they can do many things, but they each have more "specific" uses also.

+In my source code, I use lowercase for the names of instructions and registers, but for this section, I listed them in capital letters because they are actually acronyms named for their purpose according to what Intel had in mind when making the 8086 and above Central Processing Units.

+Most of the time, I stick with only AX,BC,CX,DX when writing my programs.
+If I need an extra registers, I will use BP,SI,DI.
+There are special instructions for them but these are outside the scope of what I am trying to teach with this book.

+You might wonder, why isn't there EX,FX,...YX,ZX?
+Perhaps in a perfect world there should have been, but they probably didn't want to spend the extra money on having extra registers for every 26 letter of the alphabet.

+In the next chapter I am going to introduce a program that can print any string you give to it.
+Basically, it will be the proper "Hello World" program that you were expecting.